skalingclouds/agentic-doc/README.md

 You can parse multiple documents in a single function call with this library.
 The library will process those documents in parallel.

+NOTE: you can change the parallelism by setting the `batch_size` setting.

 ### Automatically handle API errors and rate limits with retries